 Choose crowd-pleasing dishes that everyone can enjoy.
 When you’re cooking for a group, it’s important to consider your guests’ dietary needs.
 Dairy-free, gluten-free, vegetarian, and/or vegan recipes fare well for large groups.
 That way, you can ensure everyone is able to savor the moment together.
 Comforting foods are also always a hit at dinner parties.
 If it’s something you love, the odds are high that your guests will love it, too!

 Leverage batch cooking and “build-your-own” components.
 Sheet pan recipes, informal spreads, and topping bars are heroes when it comes to assembly.
 Prep the main components and let your guests build their own finished pieces.
 Not only does this make your job easier, but it’s a great way to spark conversation and creativity!

-18 Inexpensive Meals Perfect for Large Groups
+Chicken Recipes for Large Groups

 Why We Love It: Soup is one of the best things to serve to large groups because it’s inexpensive and most of the cooking time is hands-off.
 Plus, as long as you have a big enough pot, it’s easy to double.
 To this day, this Chicken Tortilla Soup is one of Camille’s most popular Instagram recipes, so if you haven’t made it yet, this is your sign.
 It’s the perfect serve-yourself recipe for big gatherings as well.